hfskappel/wedding-page-mkdocs/README.md

 # To run locally
 mkdocs serve

-# Deploy to github-pages using the mkdocs-prod.yml file (no
+# Deploy to github-pages using the mkdocs-prod.yml file
 mkdocs gh-deploy --config-file mkdocs-prod.yml
 ```